Alina Szmant

 Alina Szmant is a retired professor of marine biology whose research focused on physiological ecology and reproductive biology of reef corals.
 She was a member of the all-female crew of the Tektite II underwater habitat project.
-She is the developer of CISME and CEO of CISME Instruments, LLC.
+She is the developer of CISME, and CEO of CISME Instruments, LLC.

 Early life and education

-Szmant was born in Dayton, Ohio and lived in Pittsburg, Pennsylvania until the age of 10.
+Szmant was born in Dayton, Ohio and lived in Pittsburgh, Pennsylvania until the age of 10.
 She then moved to Cuba with her family until she was 15.
 After the U.S. and Cuba severed relations, the family fled to Miami, Florida for a short time before moving to Puerto Rico where she finished high school.

 Szmant studied marine biology at the University of Puerto Rico and in 1966 she obtained a B.S. in biology.
 In 1970, she obtained an M.S. in Marine Biology from Scripps Institution of Oceanography and in 1980, a Ph.D. in Biological Oceanography from the University of Rhode Island.